 Now that I work from home, I work at nap time or in the wee hours of the morning.
 And I cook, clean, play with kids, squeeze in paid work when I can.
 And the thing that has made this a 24-hour gig for much of the past couple of years is getting up with kids at night.

 All in all, it’s tiring.
 And there aren’t many breaks, even mental ones.
-It’s hard to find time to be yourself as a mom.
+It’s been a long time since I did anything that would be considered self care.
+Because it’s hard to find time to be yourself as a mom.

 Working From Home Was Actually Worse